dortamur/satisfactory-uevr-enhancements/README.md

 - [Multiplayer](https://github.com/dortamur/satisfactory-uevr-enhancements/wiki/Multiplayer)
 - [Roadmap](https://github.com/dortamur/satisfactory-uevr-enhancements/wiki/Roadmap)

+If you prefer a video guide, check out the [Setup Guide](https://www.youtube.com/watch?v=Hxy5kKsCVNw) for step-by-step installation, as well as the older [Satisfactory in VR Guide](https://www.youtube.com/watch?v=5PAEs0eoGuk) for how to use the mod once installed.
-Check out the [Video Guide](https://www.youtube.com/watch?v=5PAEs0eoGuk), or [pop by my twitch channel](https://www.twitch.tv/dortamur) to see the mod in action!
+You can also [pop by my twitch channel](https://www.twitch.tv/dortamur) to see the mod in action!

 ## Support this project